Special Needs Evacuation Tracking System

 but AT&T had taken over overall responsibility for its operation.
 The system has been tested three times.
 Texas officials planned to use the system during Hurricane Dean, but the storm changed course and missed Texas.

 In 2008, SNETS was nominated in the Laureates Class of Computerworld Honors Program honoring those who uses Information Technology to benefit society.

-The Texas Division of Emergency Management (TDEM) replaced this system with the Emergency Tracking Network (ETN), which features iOS and Android apps as well as a web enabled system.
+The TDEM replaced this system with the Emergency Tracking Network, which features iOS and Android apps as well as a web enabled system.

 As of September 2017, there is a committee in Texas to improve the functions.